feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 ---

 #### A3.
-HOOK STRUCTURE — CREATOR-SPECIFIC OVERRIDE
+HOOK STRUCTURE — CREATOR-SPECIFIC PATTERN

 Opening does not happen inside the viewer's experience.
-The default MrBeast-style hook (viewer's experience first, subject second) is wrong.
+The default hook (viewer's experience first, subject second) is wrong for this creator.

 **Native hook pattern:**